Why should you file the FAFSA?

 Our NYS TAP Code: 2110

 December 1 is the early FAFSA application deadline to receive our earliest financial aid award packaging.

 February 15 is the priority deadline to be given full consideration for need-based awards.

-Step 3: State Grant Website (www.hesc.org)
+Step 3: State Grant Website (www.hesc.ny.gov)